crowdagger/crowbook/book_example/config.md

 The day I was born
 ==================

-Content of this chapter
+...
 ```

-*Normally*, you should have one and only one level-one header in each
+You should have one and only one level-one header (i.e. chapter title)
-markdown file.
-Really.
-It's good practice.
+in each markdown file.

 If you have more than one, Crowbook won't get too angry at you and
-will just print a warning and treat it as another chapter.
-It's not a big problem
+will just print a warning and treat it as another chapter (numbered
-for single-page HTML output, or for LaTeX, but it is for Epub
+according to the scheme specified for including the file).
+It will
-generation, because it will mess the table of contents.
+however mess the table of contents if Crowbook tries to generate one
+(e.g. for Epub).

 It's also a problem if you do *not* have a level-1 header in a
 markdown file.
 If it is a numbered chapter Crowbook will still be
 able to infer a chapter name, but if it is not numbered Crowbook
-will give up, because it can't hope to generate a decent table of
+will fail to generate an Epub file.
-content with that.

 ****

-Anyway, *please*: one file = one chapter, a chapter starts with a
+So, to sum it up. *please*: one file = one chapter, a chapter starts with a
 title, and this way this will work nice.